lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 1.md

 ## Notes:
 Arrived in [[Nimon Gap]] on a boat.

-[[Harvest Festival]] is later in the year than it usually is, because of a heatwave.
+[[Red Hand of Doom/Compendium/Events/Index]] is later in the year than it usually is, because of a heatwave.

 [[Alton]] bought a bottle of pear liquor, and a bottle of pale ale in one of the stands.